digpublishing/catalogues-study/content/functionality-and-design/navigation.md

 {{< q-figure id="screenshot-getty-01" >}}

-## Precise navigation is appreciated.
+## Precise navigation is appreciated

 When users want to navigate back to where they were previously in a publication, they want to be able to return to the precise spot on the page.
 This is an advantage of the NGA's *Dutch Paintings* catalogue as pointed out by one focus group participant.
 The back button on users' browsers returns them to the same spot on the page they had been viewing previously, rather than returning them to the top of the page in which case users would have to scroll down to find their place.

-## Homepage design can have a big influence on navigation.
+## Homepage design can have a big influence on navigation

 Email survey participants were asked what they would look for first when visiting a digital catalogue and where they would click to find it, and the resulting [heatmaps](/functionality-and-design/navigation/#heatmap-aic) are telling.
 The clean design of the Monet catalogue homepage means that visitors will be funneled in a limited number of directions.
 The Getty's page is longer, but still has limited entry points via bold, obvious buttons.
 The NGA's homepage has many links to lead users into the catalogue without a suggested hierarchy, and the heatmap shows that users are likely to click any number of places.
 The PMA's homepage is the longest and also has many potential entry points, but users are drawn most to the "Read More" button highlighted in red text, which will lead them into an introductory essay on the collection.
 A smaller percentage of users selected the "Publication Contents" link, which is less noticeable in black and white.
 Catalogue designers can therefore influence whether users will begin browsing a digital catalogue from the "front," refer quickly to a contents page, or dive directly into artwork entries and essays based on the layout of the homepage.
 Each may have pros and cons for the user experience, but designers must consider how to help users quickly get their bearings if they suddenly find themselves deep in content and seeking a way back.

 {{< q-figure-group id="heatmap-aic, heatmap-getty, heatmap-nga, heatmap-pma" grid="2" >}}

-## Paths between digital catalogues and their parent museum websites are useful and must be clearly marked.
+## Paths between digital catalogues and their parent museum websites are useful and must be clearly marked

 Our study participants appreciated when each art museum provided links between digital catalogue content and additional content on the host institutions' webpages, but these connections were also occasionally a source of confusion.
 The Getty, NGA, and PMA catalogues all provide links between the catalogue and their museums' collections pages.
 In the Getty and PMA catalogues, the collections pages open in a new tab on the user's browser.
 In the NGA catalogue, artwork entry pages are one and the same with the museum's collections pages.
 For all three of these catalogues, users had some difficulty distinguishing when they were within the catalogue and when they had left.
 If they knew they had left, they weren't always certain how to get back to the catalogue content: